markuszoeller/markuszoeller.github.io/posts/drafts/release-notes-with-reno/index.rst

 Use Case
 ========

+Release notes are a way to let your users know what happened since the last release.
+This can be:

+* more awesome features
+* some nasty bugs got fixed
+* known issues which are not yet solved
+* code changed which have an impact on the upgrade procedure

+This is a non-exhaustive list.
+It depends on your users what you add.
+*reno* is a tool to manage the release notes of your project.
-It got developed to fit the needs of the *OpenStack* upstream development, but it can be used in any other project as well.
+It got developed to fit the needs of the *OpenStack* upstream development, but it can be used in any other project as well and this post will demo a few of its capabilities.

-.. todo:: describe the use case here